JonnoFTW/pyramid_mongodb2/README.md

 pip install pyramid_mongodb2
 ```

-Add the following to your application's ini file, (include `pyramid_mongodb2_debugtoolbar` if you want to debug):
+Add the following to your application's ini file, (include `pyramid_mongodb2:debugtoolbar.MongoToolbar` in `debugtoolbar.includes` if you want to debug):

 ```ini
 [app:main]